AmineDjeghri/awesome-os-setup/windows_workflow/README.md

 - GlazeWM: GlazeWM is a tiling window manager for Windows inspired by i3 and Polybar.
   - Download GlazeWM[Link](https://github.com/glazerdesktop/GlazeWM/releases)
   - Download my config file #TODO and put it in `path`
-- ShareX: screen capturing and GIF recording (portable), use CTRL + print screen key
-### Other Software
-- <ins> Netflix, Prime</ins> : Windows store and browser.
-Browser is better in terms of stability, lists, content and vpn use.
-On the other hand, Netflix from the store app and Netflix on Edge browser  can handle 7.1 and 4k streaming.
-To add windows apps downloaded from windows store in the taskbar or the desktop :Press Windows key + R then enter shell:appsfolder then drag and drop .
-- Configure some websites on your desktop and taskbar as shortcuts (Netflix, Google calendar, Gmail...ect)
-- <ins> Gmail and Google Calendar</ins> : you can configure dark mode ("Thèmes" , , choose "dark/sombre") and priority notifications (all new emails), signature.
-###

 ## 3- Dev workflow
 ### 3.1 Dev software